jrragh-003/Cineaste/README.md

 docker-compose up
 ```

-This will spin up the frontend backend and mongodb containers
+This will spin up containers

 To stop the application :